ssp21/ssp21-spec/ssp21.md

 # Cryptographic Layer

-The cryptographic layer is derived with only minor modifications from [Noise](http://noiseprotocol.org), a self-described framework for building cryptographic protocols.
+The cryptographic layer is inspired by the [Noise](http://noiseprotocol.org), a self-described framework for building cryptographic protocols.
 This specification picks from all the available options and modes within Noise to create a subset appropriate for wrapping ICS serial protocols.
-This specification is
-self-contained: reading the Noise specification is not required to understand or implement SSP21.
+This specification is self-contained: reading the Noise specification is not required to understand or implement SSP21.

 Modifications to Noise include: